observablehq/framework/docs/css/color.md

   </tbody>
 </table>

-You can use this properties anywhere you like.
+You can use these properties anywhere you like.
 For example, to style a line chart to match the focus color:

 ```js echo
 Plot.lineY(aapl, {x: "Date", y: "Close", stroke: "var(--theme-foreground-focus)"}).plot()